Planning your Newfoundland Vacation

 Key takeaways;

-• Add at least a day or two to your stay in an area to allow for weather disruptions (boat tours cancelled, fog making driving hard etc.)
+• Add at least a day or two to your stay to allow for weather disruptions (boat tours cancelled, fog making driving hard etc.)

 • Check the weather each morning and use the marine weather for wind speeds